-Being in China has taught me to understand the practicality of their culture, customs and lifestyle and ways in which their society educates their people.
-Their diet is based on generations of recipes and food combination for the well being of the body for all seasons.
-Their natural healing techniques are known by all, past down from generation to generation, and because they are all Chinese, there is a comradely shared by all, whether they personally know you or not.
-The Chinese people are very polite, modest, humble and very friendly to me, always anxious for their children to demonstrate the little English they know by encouraging the children to speak with me.
+Being in China has taught me to understand the practicality of their culture, customs, and lifestyle, and the ways in which their society educates their people.
+Their diet is based on generations of recipes and food combinations for the well-being of the body for all seasons.
+Their natural healing techniques are known by all, passed down from generation to generation, and because they are all Chinese, there is a comrade shared by all, whether they personally know you or not.
+The Chinese people are very polite, modest, humble, and very friendly to me, always anxious for their children to demonstrate the little English they know by encouraging the children to speak with me.

-It took me about three swim sessions to convert my swim style from a conventional free style swimmer to a “Frog Style”.
-I pass this information along as an encouragement and endorsement of converting to a “Frog Style” and able to stay in the water swimming for more than 90 minutes without a rest, after all the purpose of learning how to swim is to survive in the water for as long as possible.
-The technique I use is a slow, deliberate, relaxing approach which is effortless and allows ne to stay in the water swimming until I feel as if it is time to go, at least 90 minutes.
+It took me about three swim sessions to convert my swim style from a conventional freestyle swimmer to a “Frog Style”.
+I pass this information along as encouragement and endorsement of converting to a “Frog Style” and able to stay in the water swimming for more than 90 minutes without a rest after all the purpose of learning how to swim is to survive in the water for as long as possible.
+The technique I use is a slow, deliberate, relaxing approach that is effortless and allows one to stay in the water swimming until I feel as if it is time to go, at least 90 minutes.

 I have attached a video as a reference to the “Frog Style” technique.
 For me, it is not how fast I can swim but how long I can survive in the water.